 £11.00

-Driftwood is made with goat’s milk from White Lake’s own herd , a mix of British Alpine, Toggenburg and Saanen goats, all fed just the right diet to make their milk extra tasty for cheesemaking.
+Driftwood is made using milk from White Lake’s own herd of British Alpine, Toggenburg and Saanen goats.

 Sizes and Prices